jimbomcb/SFM_Rigs/README.md

 > Features
   * Support for cloaking.
 When the rig is added to the assassin, there will be a new AssassinCloak controller, allowing you to control the levels of the cloaking through the graph editor.

+Robots:

+* Loader
+> Known Issues
+  * Piston bones are not able to attach to the IK bones correctly, these will either have to be animated manually or removed from the scene.

 *By*
 --